Union Arena: Tokyo Ghoul Release Event at Gnome Games Green Bay East

 • 408.2.
 If the time limit for a competition round is reached before a winner is determined, the player whose turn it is finishes their turn.

 • 408.2.a.
-After that player’s turn is complete, five additional turns are played, and then the match ends.
+After that player’s turn is complete, three additional turns are played, and then the match ends.

 • 408.2.b.
-If the game is incomplete at the end of the additional turns, the winner of the game is the one with the highest score.
-If scores are tied, the game is a draw.
+If the game is incomplete at the end of the additional turns, a player is declared the winner of the game if they have a point lead of two or more.
+If no player has a point lead of two or more, the game is a draw.

 • 408.2.c.
-Additional turns are untimed, but at high OPL a judge must be present to ensure a reasonable pace of play.
+Additional turns are untimed, but at professional OPL a judge must be present to ensure a reasonable pace of play.

 • 408.2.d.
 If the players are between games when the round time ends, no new game is started.